sdylewski/split-flap/docs/software.md

    - Open `ESPMaster/ESPMaster.ino`
    - Make your code changes
    - Go to *Tools → Port* and look for a new port named **"Split-Flap-OTA at [IP address]"**
+     - Example: "Split-Flap-OTA at 192.168.0.111"
-   - Select this OTA port (it appears as a network port, not a USB serial port)
+     - This appears as a network port, not a USB serial port
+     - If you don't see it, try refreshing the port list or ensure OTA mode was activated
+   - Select this OTA port
    - Click *Upload* as normal - the firmware will be uploaded over WiFi
+   - Watch the progress in the Arduino IDE status bar

 2. **After upload:**
    - The ESP-01S will automatically reboot